 - Caregivers or babysitters

-How Employers Get Away With Avoiding Overtime Laws
+How Employers Get Away With Avoiding Overtime Laws – No Overtime Pay

 In order to prevent paying some employees overtime, employers can misclassify these employees.
 For instance, let’s say you work hourly as a stock boy at a department store.
 Although you are required to be paid overtime, your boss decides to classify you as a salaried worker in an administrative job.
 This is illegal and you should could consider taking legal action.